Google wants to put its powerful targeted advertising system to use in the fight against terrorism.

 Soon, those searching for terms related to Islamic extremism will be hit with anti-radicalization propaganda ads aimed at dissuading potential Islamic State (ISIS) recruits.
 The nonprofits that create these ads will be able to run them at no cost, thanks to Google's grant program.

-Google executive Anthony House announced the pilot program before a committee of the UK parliament this week, according to The Guardian
+Google executive Anthony House announced the pilot program before a committee of the UK parliament this week, according to The Guardian.

 "We should get the bad stuff down, but it’s also extremely important that people are able to find good information, that when people are feeling isolated, that when they go online, they find a community of hope, not a community of harm,” he said.